Near922/Main/README.md

 # Online Portfolio
-This i an online portfolio that I created to share some sample projects I built as a learning experience.
+This is an online portfolio that I created to share some sample projects I built as a learning experience.

 View my resume and about me.